-Some publishers, including university presses and library publishers, are experimenting with alternative open access business models that eliminate or reduce publishing fees and support openly available journal and book-length publications through other, more equitable means, such as LYRASIS’ community funding models, Annual Reviews’ Subscribe to Open model, as well as open access monograph programs like Direct To Open (MIT) and Luminos (UC Press).
+Some publishers, including university presses and library publishers, are experimenting with alternative open access business models that eliminate or reduce publishing fees and support openly available journal and book-length publications through other, more equitable means, such as LYRASIS’ community investment program, Annual Reviews’ Subscribe to Open model, as well as open access monograph programs like Direct To Open (MIT) and Luminos (UC Press).

-Library publishers, in particular, focus on supporting the publication of “diamond” open access journals, which charge no fees either to publish or read, through institutionally subsidized platforms and services like UC’s eScholarship Publishing program.
-And, scholars increasingly are choosing to share their research openly via pre-publication venues such as preprint servers as a means of empowering members of broader disciplinary communities to make their work immediately and openly available in advance of and free from the gating function of formal publication (EuropePMC, 2023).
+Library publishers, in particular, typically focus their publishing programs on “Diamond” open access journals, which charge no fees either to publish or read, through institutionally subsidized platforms and services like UC’s eScholarship Publishing.
+And, scholars increasingly are choosing to share their research openly via pre-publication venues such as preprint servers as a means of ensuring their work will be immediately and openly available in advance of formal publication.
+(EuropePMC, 2023).

 There are many actions that scholarly publishers can take to diversify their workforce and adopt publishing models and practices that promote equitable and inclusive opportunities within their publications.